Brian Marwood: Arsenal

 Marwood was signed by Arsenal for £600,000 in March 1988, as manager George Graham was searching for a more dependable alternative to the erratic and injury prone Martin Hayes.
 He made his Arsenal debut against Oxford United on 30 March 1988.
 His first goal for the Gunners was a penalty in a 1–1 draw against Coventry City at Highbury 2 May 1988.

 Marwood's impact at Arsenal was nearly immediate; his crosses supplied striker Alan Smith with goals throughout the 1988–89 season, in which Arsenal won the First Division title for the first time since 1971.
 Smith himself credits Marwood as being the most prolific supplier of assists while he was at Arsenal.
 He scored in each of Arsenals first four games in the winning season.
 He was also a reliable penalty taker and very accurate from corners and other dead ball situations.
 During this time, Marwood firmly established himself as the club's first choice left winger.
 Injury forced Marwood to miss the last five matches of the season, which included Arsenal's title-winning match against Liverpool at Anfield.
 Nevertheless, he still took away a league winners medal with 31 appearances that season.
 However, with the ban on English clubs in Europe still in place, Marwood was unable to play in the European Cup.

-Injury restricted Marwood's chances in the 1989–90 season, and he only managed nineteen matches that season.
+Injury restricted Marwood's chances in the 1989–90 season, and he only managed nineteen matches his final season at Arsenal.
 After Arsenal signed Swedish international winger Anders Limpar in the summer of 1990, Marwood was no longer an automatic first choice, in all he played 60 matches for Arsenal, scoring 17 goals.
+His last goal for the Gunners came at Maine Road against Manchester City 10 March 1990.